MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/outbound-spam-controls.md

 - M365-security-compliance
 ms.custom:
 - seo-marvel-apr2020
-description: "Learn as an admin how Office 365 and Exchange Online Protection (EOP) protects customers from outbound spam, and what to do if you need to send mass mailings."
+description: "Admins can learn about the outbound spam controls in Exchange Online Protection (EOP), and what to do if you need to send mass mailings."
 ---

 # Outbound spam protection in EOP